Skip to main content

 Overview

 Iconik is a cloud-native media asset management platform.
 By connecting Iconik to Mixpeek, you can automatically sync your media library — enabling search, classification, and analysis across video, image, and audio assets.
 Iconik uses the same connection sync pattern as all other Mixpeek storage integrations.
 Mixpeek polls Iconik for assets, downloads proxy files, and creates bucket objects with full metadata.
+It can also parse editorial project files into footage ↔ ad relationships (see Project-file linkage).
 Optionally, you can configure webhooks for real-time delete and update events.

 Prerequisites